mac799l/drone-swarm-simulation/README.md

 As before, this should create an instance of Mavproxy in the terminal.
 After it sets up, press ```Enter``` a few times and you should see ```<STABILIZE>``` pop up.
 > Note: if desired, you can right click the drone in Gazebo and select for the camera to follow it.

-Finally, you can use Mavproxy commands to control the drone:
+Finally, you can use these Mavproxy commands (one at a time) to control the drone:
 ```sh
 mode GUIDED
 arm throttle